sicmutils/sicmutils/README.md

 unit tests, and there easily ought to be twice as many.

 The implementation is far from complete.
-My goal was to create a system that could execute the example code in SICM and PDG directly from the book, to the extent possible.
-I started with SICM, as the requirements seemed the lesser; PDG code is written at a higher level of abstraction.
+My goal was to create a system that could execute the example code in SICM and FDG directly from the book, to the extent possible.
+I started with SICM, as the requirements seemed the lesser; FDG code is written at a higher level of abstraction.
 Starting with nothing, I tried to push the frontier of the new code ever closer to approaching being able to execute the book examples.